hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

 All of the items are optional, but one of `name` or `names` MUST be included, and not both.

-* `name` is a string, the names of an attribute from a source credential, case insensitive and ignore spaces.
+* `name` is a string, the name of an attribute from a source credential.
   * The name is case insensitive with spaces ignored.
 * `names` is a array of strings, the names of attributes from a source credential
   * The names are case insensitive with spaces ignored.
-  * The attributes MUST be sourced from a single credential.
+  * The attribute names MUST be sourced from a single credential.
 * `restrictions` is a condition on the source credential that can be used to satisfy this attribute request.
   * See [restrictions](#restrictions) for details about supported restrictions.